 Presents a psychological foundation for sport coaching.
 Basic tenets of the psychology of individual and group behavior will include motivation, stress, communication, group cohesion/dynamics, leadership, reinforcement, and feedback as they relate to the context of sport coaching.
-Offered by Recreation, Health & Tourism.
+Offered by School of Sport/Rec/Tour Mgmt.
 May not be repeated for credit.